Spring – It’s that time of year when pets start to shed their winter coat.

 Mid-spring and fall are the shedding seasons, this is the time you might want to do brushing more regularly, up to daily.

 Make sure you remove any loose fur before it drops off – you can often find large clumps of hair which are about to fall when you are brushing, particularly around springtime.
 They are easy to spot, just grab them and bin them.
-Getting the ‘low hanging fruit’ will make big difference to the amount of hair you have in your home.
+Getting the ‘low hanging fruit’ will make a big difference in the amount of hair you have in your home.

 20. Groom your pets regularly to decrease extra shedding